-Liability for a bus accident may fall onto one or multiple parties depending on the circumstances of an accident.
-It is imperative to have an experienced attorney who understands the complexities of transportation laws in order to prove liability in a bus accident claim.
-Speak with our Cincinnati bus accident lawyers to identify all potentially liable parties in your claim.
+Liability for a bus accident may fall onto one or multiple parties depending on the circumstances of a collision.
+It is imperative to have an experienced Cincinnati attorney who understands the complexities of transportation laws in order to prove liability in a bus crash claim.
+Speak with our legal representatives to identify all potentially liable parties in your claim.

 Common Carrier Accidents

-Vehicles, like busses, that are used by companies to transport people and goods for a fee are considered to be “common carriers.”
+Vehicles, like buses, that are used by companies to transport people and goods for a fee are considered to be “common carriers.”
 Carriers, such as tour buses, commercial buses and school buses, have a duty to provide passengers with a standard of care that ensures their safety.
-When carrier companies fail to do so, and an accident occurs, they can be held liable.
+When carrier companies fail to do so, and an collision occurs, they can be held liable.

 To claim compensation after a bus accident, you must be able to prove that the carrier company displayed negligence that caused the accident.
 A lawyer could help you file a lawsuit and prove that the bus company caused your injuries by failing to fulfill a duty of care to you.